A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Introduction

 Direct product theorems are known in a number of computational models.
 In classical communication complexity, there is a long line of works showing direct product and weaker direct sum theorems (which show that the success probability of a protocol that uses $cn$ resources is at most constant, instead of exponentially small) in the two-party setting \cite{Raz92,CSWY01,BJKS02,JRS03,KSW07,VW08,LSS08,HJMR10,BR11,JY12,BBCR13,BRWY13a,BRWY13b,JPY16}.

-For quantum communication, a direct sum theorem for one-way quantum communication for general functions was shown by \cite{JRS03}, and \cite{JK20} showed a direct product theorem for the same.
-In the interactive quantum setting however, direct product theorems are known only for special classes of functions, for example \cite{Klau10} showed a direct product theorem for symmetric functions. \cite{She12} showed a direct product theorem for the generalized discrepancy method, which is one of the strongest lower bound techniques on quantum communication complexity --- this gives a strong direct product theorem for functions whose quantum communication complexity is exactly characterized by the generalized discrepancy method.
+For quantum communication, a direct sum theorem for one-way quantum communication for general functions was shown by \cite{JRS03}. \cite{BRW08} showed a direct product theorem for functions whose one-way quantum communication complexity is characterized by VC dimension, and \cite{JK20} showed a direct product theorem for one-way quantum communication complexity of general functions.
+In the interactive quantum setting however, direct product theorems are known only for special classes of functions, for example \cite{KSW07} showed a direct product theorem for symmetric functions. \cite{She12} showed a direct product theorem for the generalized discrepancy method, which is one of the strongest lower bound techniques on quantum communication complexity --- this gives a strong direct product theorem for functions whose quantum communication complexity is exactly characterized by the generalized discrepancy method.

 Direct product theorems in communication are related to parallel repetition theorems for non-local games.
 A non-local game with $l$ players is defined by a predicate $\sfV$ and a distribution $p$.
-The players are given inputs $x^1\ldots x^l$ from distribution $p$ on $\clX^1\times\ldots\times\clX^l$, and they are required to produce outputs $a^1\ldots a^l$ in $\clA^1\times\ldots\times\clA^l$ so that $\sfV(a^1\ldots a^l,x^1\ldots x^l$ is satisfied, without communicating.
+The players are given inputs $x^1\ldots x^l$ from distribution $p$ on $\clX^1\times\ldots\times\clX^l$, and they are required to produce outputs $a^1\ldots a^l$ in $\clA^1\times\ldots\times\clA^l$ so that $\sfV(a^1\ldots a^l,x^1\ldots x^l)$ is satisfied, without communicating.
 In the classical model, the players are allowed to share randomness, and in the quantum model they are allowed to share entanglement.
 The maximum winning probability of the game over all strategies is called the value of the game, which may be quantum or classical.
 A parallel repetition theorem shows that the value of $n$ independent instances of a non-local game is $(1-\eps)^{\Omega(n)}$, if the value a single instance is $(1-\eps)$.